Southern Oregon University Notice of Nondiscrimination

 Southern Oregon University recognizes that the provisions of Title IX through the Campus Sexual Violence Elimination (SaVE) Act extend to sexual harassment, sexual violence, dating and domestic violence, and stalking behavior.
 As an institution, we have a duty to stop, prevent, and remedy any reports of sexual misconduct that affect the members of our campus community.
 The Title IX Coordinator and Deputy Coordinators will be responsible for ensuring that the survivor has been made aware of all options for resources, as well as conduct an administrative investigation of the incident.
 The Title IX investigation is not a criminal investigation.

-These three resources put survivors at the center of confidential care.
+These four resources put survivors at the center of confidential care.
 No other group, faculty, staff, or administrator on our campus can guarantee that what you tell them will be held in confidence.

 Stevenson Union 321